keitaito/keitaito.github.io/_posts/2017-01-02-exploring-compiler-options.md

 ---

 I have been re-learning C language recently with [Learn C the Hard Way](https://learncodethehardway.org/c/).
 Today, I was working with a Makefile.
-It has `CFLGS` options code like this:
+It has `CFLAGS` options code like this:

 ```Makefile
 CFLAGS=-g -O2 -Wall -Wextra -Isrc -rdynamic -DNDEBUG $(OPTFLAGS)
 ```

 When I ran `make`, I got an error:

 ```sh
 clang: warning: argument unused during compilation: '-rdynamic'
 ```

 It is a pretty trivial warning, but I decided to dig in the warning to solve it.

 ## What is `-rdynamic` option?